UlysseusCitiesMD

 • Contents:

-o Medium voltage (MV) and Low voltage (LV) grids: layout, substations, secondary substations, overhead and underground lines, grounding systems, etc
+o Medium voltage (MV) grids: : layout, primary substations, secondary substations, overhead and underground lines, grounding systems, etc

-o Control elements (on load tap changers transformers, voltage regulators, capacitors, Statcoms, balancers, etc)
+o Conventional control devices: on load tap changers transformers, voltage regulators, capacitors

-• The electric mobility as the key role for efficient transportation:
+• The electric mobility as the key role for efficient transportation (0,8 ECTS)

 o Cogeneration